Gardner Museum Heist —Blog

 Reissfelder died of an overdose, but now Geoffrey Kelly suggests that Reissfelder was actually murdered, which would make, like DiMuzio, a victim of an unsolved homicide.

 "There is zero possibility these guys did it and they know it," I wrote to Kurkjian in an email, after seeing him in Foxboro.
 It is not their theory.
 And then the government does not even have the guts to come out and say that's who they think did it and accept the consequences of their lies.
 And yet they not only don't have the media challenging them or ignoring them, they have you putting it in the newspaper that that is who they think did it under your byline.
-I have said who I think did it and I have it as a pinned tweet on my twitter page for over a year.
+I have said who I think did it and I have it as a pinned tweet on my Twitter page for over a year.
 And the people I'm talking about are alive."

-"Let's remain friends," he continued, "but I'm not going to go down these rat holes [not rabbit holes, rat holes] with you as it doesn't do your mental health any good.
+"Let's remain friends," Kurkjian continued, "but I'm not going to go down these rat holes [not rabbit holes, rat holes] with you as it doesn't do your mental health any good.
 Have your wife say it's ok and then I'll consider it.
 But let's talk of more interesting stuff like the Red Sox and the Pats until then.

 Only 15 months earlier Kurkjian had asked me three times to meet with him in my home state of Rhode Island.
 He proposed having lunch at an Irish pub.
-Originally, I did agree to meet with him, but then I changed my mind after an email exchange with Anthony Amore about, which amounted to one more thing that made me think he could not be trusted.
+Originally, I did agree to meet with him, but then I changed my mind after an email exchange with Anthony Amore about, which amounted to one more thing that made me decide he could not be trusted.

 Kurkjian's proposal came after I had sent him an email after attending a lecture of the Gardner heist case he gave at the Weston Public library on January 20, 2016.
 We exchanged small talk briefly, but nothing about the Gardner heist, and he was not aware that I was someone he had conducted a telephone interview with about the case a year and a half earlier.

 I was leery of meeting with him after the past experience of our phone interview.
 I contacted Anthony Amore at the Gardner Museum, about the idea of meeting with Kurkjian.
 We had exchanged dozens of emails from August to October of 2013 about my thinking on the case and my belief that Ramsay was involved.
-By that time too, I had a twitter account with numerous tweets examining the possibility that Ramsay should be a suspect.
-The information I shared with Amore was pretty much the same information which Kurkjian had seen, and he gave me reason to be mistrustful of Kurkjian.

 Amore: "Kurkjian throws whatever he can against the wall in hopes that it will stick.
 Just look at the book!!!"
 Amore wrote.
 As well as: "I think you have a good sense of how Kurkjian operates.
 For instance: that story about the shed is inaccurate.
 But then again, so are pages 1-300.
 Another example: I never, ever, gave anyone including Elene Guarente $1, never mind $1000.
 It's a complete falsehood.
 You seem like an extremely bright and savvy individual.
 You should follow your instincts on meeting with him.
 I'm a believer that our gut reactions occur for a reason."